 Prospective Death or Incapacity Benefit Multiple

-Your Prospective Death or Incapacity Benefit Multiple is calculated as the Prospective Accrual Rate (see below) multiplied by your period of prospective service multiplied by your Part-time Proportion (if you are employed on a part-time basis at the time of your death or incapacity).
+This multiple is calculated as the Prospective Accrual Rate (see below) multiplied by the period of prospective service multiplied by the Part-time Proportion (if employed on a part-time basis at the time of death or incapacity).

 Prospective service is defined as the period (in years and days) from the day following the date of death or cessation of employment, to age 60, subject to a maximum period of 25 years.